Travel The World

 Contents

-Imagine a hostel floating in the middle of the ocean, just a short boat ride from Cartagena.
-Sounds unreal, right?
-Well, that’s Casa en el Agua for you—an off-the-grid paradise that promises a once-in-a-lifetime experience you’ll never forget.
+What if I told you there’s a hostel floating in the middle of the ocean, just a short boat ride from Cartagena?
+Welcome to Casa en el Agua—an unforgettable experience unlike any other.

 Casa en el Agua (Official site)

 Booking a stay here can be a challenge.
-They open reservations only one month in advance, and spots fill up fast.
-If you’re like me and don’t have your schedule nailed down months ahead, this can be tricky.
-I managed to snag a bed in their dorm three weeks out and adjusted my trip around it.
+Casa en el Agua only opens bookings one month in advance, and spots disappear almost immediately.
+If you’re like me and don’t always plan your trips far ahead, this can throw off your entire route.
+I was lucky to snag a dorm bed three weeks before my trip and had to organize my schedule around that.

 How to get to Casa en el Agua?